How can we help you?

 Speech-language pathology covers the evaluation, diagnosis, and treatment of communication, voice, swallowing, and language disorders.

-These services are highly focused on the individual given the
+These services are highly focused on the individual given the wide range and nature of speech and language disorders.

 If you’re covered by Medicare, physical therapy is covered for medically necessary outpatient visits.
 To find out how much a specific test or treatment will cost, talk to your health care and insurance providers for more information.
 Without insurance, a typical physical therapy visit could be anywhere from $75 to $150.
 With insurance, you can still expect to cover roughly $20 to $50 a visit.